 Once oven reaches temperature, place flatbreads directly on oven rack and toast until warm, 5-6 minutes.

 Roast the Brussels Sprouts

-Toss Brussels sprouts on prepared baking sheet with 1 tsp. olive oil and a pinch of salt and pepper.
+Toss Brussels sprouts on prepared baking sheet with 1 tsp. olive oil and a pinch of pepper.

 Spread into a single layer and roast until tender, 7-9 minutes.